CMST 216 Scripting for Film Video & Multimedia • 5 Cr.

 After completing this class, students should be able to:

-- Demonstrate understanding of what a motion picture or television “treatment” is and why “treatments” are important.
+- Describe what a motion picture or television “treatment” is and why treatments are important

-- Verbally “pitch” an idea to the class and “sell the class” on the idea, citing project cost, target audience, and why the project would be a success.
+- Construct and “pitch” an idea to the class and “sell the class” on the idea, citing project cost, target audience, and why the project would be a success

-- Explain the “mythic structure” of both a story and a screenplay
+- Identify and critique the “mythic structure” of both a story and a screenplay

-- Demonstrate an understanding of the difference between a symbol and an archetype, and show what they represent in a particular character or idea within a story/screenplay.
+- Explain the difference between a symbol and an archetype, and show what they represent in a particular character or idea within a story/screenplay

-- Demonstrate an understanding of the importance of Aristotle’s six elements of drama for playwrights and how those ideas pertain to today’s media.
+- Discuss the importance of Aristotle’s six elements of drama for playwrights and how those ideas pertain to today’s media

-- Understand and demonstrate the use of a back-story for leading characters.
+- Illustrate the use of a back-story for leading characters in scripts